BiatBang/Notes/note of GOF.md

 Human "wears" clothes.
 Man extends Human, Woman extends Human.
 Jeans extends Clothes, Skirt extends Clothes.
 Man "wears" Jeans and Woman "wears" Clothes.
-Imagin wear as an object creator.
+Imagine wear as an object creator.
 * ge
 Variation: parametered factory method, create(String object).
 Either with switch case, or with reflection.
 It's still good to use the ancestors rather than concrete creators.

 ## Prototype
-Sometimes, if subclasses have very similiar structures, only the kind varies, it's a a waste to create lots of subclasses.
+Sometimes, if subclasses have very similar structures, only the kind varies, it's a a waste to create lots of subclasses.
 Then, there could be a prototype class, to make copies of different kinds of objects, with different parameter of kind.
 The main part of prototype is "clone()".
 When:
 1. classes are specified at runtime (when I read this parameter, I know this is what kind)